 What Happens If My Dog Eats A Sock?

 Vomiting may occur soon after eating or drinking and may even be projectile.
 However, the absence of vomiting does not mean that a sock wasn’t ingested.
 Vomiting is usually a sign that the sock has become stuck somewhere in his digestive tract.
-If your canine companion is not vomiting, it may be that foreign body is yet to become stuck.
+If your canine companion is not vomiting, it may be that the foreign body is yet to become stuck.
 But it doesn’t mean it won’t cause a blockage at a later date.

 Other signs that your pup has eaten a sock may include lethargy (having less energy than he usually would), drooling excessively, not eating (or eating less than normal), panting more than normal, diarrhea, constipation, or stools that look black.
 If it was ingested a while ago, you may notice weight loss.
 Be aware that your pup may continue to have bowel movements, even if a sock is stuck somewhere in his digestive tract.